blockchain/service-my-wallet-v3/README.md

 The `api_code` parameter is only required for the call to `/login`.
 Subsequent API calls for this wallet will not require the api code.

-Note: at the moment, only one wallet can be "logged into" at a time.
-To make api calls to different wallets, run separate instances of this service for each wallet, or just remember to call `/login` each time you want to switch wallets.

 ### Make Payment

 Endpoint: `/merchant/:guid/payment`